3 Doors Down: Formative years: 1996–1998

-3 Doors Down was formed in 1996 by Escatawpa, Mississippi natives Brad Arnold (lead vocals and drums), Matt Roberts (lead guitar and backing vocals), and Todd Harrell (bass guitar).
-While the trio were walking through the town of Foley, Alabama during a trip there, they noticed a building where some letters had fallen off its sign, reading "Doors Down".
+3 Doors Down was formed in 1996 by Escatawpa, Mississippi, natives Brad Arnold (lead vocals and drums), Matt Roberts (lead guitar and backing vocals), and Todd Harrell (bass guitar).
+While the trio were walking through the town of Foley, Alabama, during a trip there, they noticed a building where some letters had fallen off its sign, reading "Doors Down".
 Since the band consisted of three people at the time, they added the number 3 to create "3 Doors Down".

-Arnold wrote the band's breakout hit single, "Kryptonite" in high school during math class at age 15.
+Arnold wrote the band's breakout hit single, "Kryptonite", in high school during math class at age 15.

 The three-piece began to record demo material in 1997.
 The demo recording sessions took place at the Holly House Recording studio in Biloxi, Mississippi.
 The band's demo songs were mixed and recorded by Clyde Holly, with the recordings being released on a self-titled CD in 1997.
 1,000 copies of the demo CD were released initially, with 1,000 more copies being released two years later.
-When the band gave the CD to local radio station WCPR-FM, they started playing the demo recording of "Kryptonite" and it became the No. 1 requested song on the station for over 15 weeks.
+When the band gave the CD to local radio station WCPR-FM, they started playing the demo recording of "Kryptonite" and it became the number one requested song on the station for over 15 weeks.
 The station's program director sent the song to manager Phin Daly who in turn showed it to Bill McGathy, his employer at In De Goot Entertainment.

 In 1998, two years after the band formed, Harrell asked rhythm guitarist Chris Henderson, who was previously in a band named Burning Bridges, to join the group.
 The band was booked in New York to perform a showcase at the CBGB music club.
 Daly told HitQuarters: "Once they got on stage and started playing it was apparent the magic was in the music.
 So we moved to sign them."